semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ![skeleton-heading](static/heading-yes-no.png)

-Static information should be shown immediately. **It should not be disabled**.
+Static information should be shown immediately. **It shouldn't be disabled**.

 ![skeleton-info](static/info-yes-no.png)